cn0047/stash/ed/go/README.md

 An array's size is fixed.
 An array variable denotes the entire array; it is not a pointer to the first array element, etc.

+An array's length is part of its type, so arrays cannot be resized.

 **slice**
 Slice is a descriptor of an array segment.
 It consists of a pointer to the array, the length of the segment, and its capacity.